shradhatx/reference/awscert.md

 * Edge location- CDN(content distribution Network) end point for cloud front

 ## Network-
-VPC- virtual private cloud - a data center - you can have many in your AWS account(5 by default) Direct Connect - a way to connect without using internet connection /fiber Route53- DNS service- 53 is the port DNS sits on
+* VPC- virtual private cloud - a data center - you can have many in your AWS account(max 5 by default)
+* Direct Connect - a way to connect without using internet connection /fiber
+* Route53- DNS service- 53 is the port DNS sits on

 ## Compute-
-EC2 - virtual server
+* EC2 - virtual server
+EC2 are assigned 2 IP address at launch - public and private
-EC2 container Service or ECS - EC2 with docker
+* EC2 container Service or ECS - EC2 with docker
-Elastic beanstalk - for deploying web application (in node.js, php, python, rails or java)
+* Elastic beanstalk - for deploying web application (in node.js, php, python, rails or java)
 Ex: provides 2 node modules Express (web app framework) and Jade (for html) Bootstrap - a mobile-first front-end framework document)
-Lambda- most powerful AWS service.
-Lets you run code without provisioning service.
+* Lambda- Lets you run code without provisioning service.
 Cost effective.
 Concepts & Components
-EC2 are assigned 2 IP address at launch - public and private

 ## Concept and components
-IAM
+IAM Identity Access Management
 Directory services
-Cloud Formation - for creating VPC Cloud Watch -
+Cloud Formation - for creating VPC Cloud Watch
 Cloud Trail - audit trail Opsworks -
 Config - management tools Service Catalog
 Trusted Advisor - automated service that tells you the way to save money etc. API Gateway -